Skip to content

 1. Navigate to the CITE Actions tab.

-2. Click on the Search Bar and type the name of the desired action.
+2. Click the Search Bar and type the name of the desired action.

 CITE Roles

-On this tab, CITE Roles can be added to be pushed from Blueprint.
+On this tab, the MSEL owner can add CITE Roles push from Blueprint.
 These roles will allow team members to customize their response by tracking their responsibilities during an exercise.

 Blueprint CITE Roles OE